Purpose at Work: Why Work Should Be Meaningful

 Try to think about the purpose of your own organization for a while.
 Don't be surprised if you cannot identify it, you're not the only one that doesn't know the purpose of his or her organization.
 Mostly it's because purposes are formulated in overly wordy, vague, and ambiguous mission statements that almost nobody in the company can reproduce.
 You can imagine it's hard to derive inspiration from that.
 Especially when these mission statements are seen as necessary evil to cover up the fact that the company just wants to make money.
 Organizations should address this issue rather quickly.
 That's exactly what KPMG, one of the Big Four Auditors, recently did.
 But more about that later.

 First some more insights about purpose at work and what actually drives us as recently described by Josh Bersin from one of the other Big Four Auditors; Deloitte.
-In his post he quotes interesting research by Imperative that claims that people have two main reasons to work;
+In his Imperative that claims that people have two main reasons to work;

 - External motivation; we decide to work for financial gain and/or personal status.